radioactiveAHM/ray/README.md

     "log": false, // Enable logging.
 Disable for maximum performance "thread_stack_size": null, // The stack size (in bytes) for worker threads.
 The default stack size for spawned threads is 2 MiB.
 The actual stack size may be greater than this value if the platform specifies minimal stack size.
     "tcp_proxy_mod": "Proxy", // `Proxy` uses io::proxy_buf, `Bi` uses io::copy_bidirectional_with_sizes, `Stack` uses pipe::stack_copy.
     "tcp_proxy_buffer_size": null, // Defines the internal buffer size for the TCP proxy.
 If set to null, the buffer size defaults to 8KB.
+For `Proxy` and `Bi` proxy mode unit is bytes but for `Stack` unit Kb.
     "udp_proxy_buffer_size": null, // Defines the internal buffer size for the UDP proxy.
 If set to null, the buffer size defaults to 8KB.
     "tcp_idle_timeout": 150, // TCP idle timeout in seconds (connection closes after 300 seconds of inactivity) "udp_idle_timeout": 90, // UDP idle timeout in seconds